davidjbuchanan/MS4-LiveStrong/README.md

 - **Validation**
     - Form validation using *crispy forms* and *required* fields in the apps' models ensured that users only input acceptable data.
-    - No significant security or bug issues have been presented.
+    - All forms intelligently handle empty or invalid input fields.
 - **Sanitisation**
-    - The code has been hidden in files (e.g. env.py) or indeed IDE settings to prevent access to vulnerable secret keys, URLs and passwords.
-In addition a tiered level of access from users, authenticated users, staff users and superusers has been employed thus allowing different users different levels of access to the sites' content.
+    - Sensitive code has been hidden in files (e.g. env.py); IDE settings; or 3rd parties.
+    - A tiered level of access from users, authenticated users, staff users and superusers has been employed thus allowing different users different levels of access to the sites' content.
 Examples of this are most noticable in the **coupons app**, **products app** and **blog app** views.py files where an authenticated login is required to access the CRUD functionalties of these apps.
-    - No significant security or bug issues have been presented.
+    - Navigating between pages via the back/forward buttons can never break the site.
+        - This includes unexpected actions such as navigating back to the login page after already being logged in.
+        - Clear feedback to the user is given for any disallowed action.
 - **Authentication**
-    - this is all handled with the allauth authentication system.
+    - The allauth authentication system has been implemented.
-    - No significant security or bug issues have been presented.
+    - A customer is not be able to break the site by clicking buttons out of the expected order or by providing any unexpected inputs.
+    - All forms are autopopulated where appropriate once users are authenticated.
 - **Maintenance**
     - The filing system is uniform and standard throught the numerous apps.
 All apps have been tested against the standard validators for code.
     - No significant security or bug issues have been presented.